 Will I have time to complete my work in this online class at school?

-You will need to speak with your counselor or DLA to determine what is available for you during the school day.
+You will need to speak with your counselor to determine what is available for you during the school day.
 However, you will probably find that you will have to do some class work outside of school.
 Therefore, you need to make sure that you have Internet access from outside of school.
 This may be at home, the public library, a relative's house, or a friend's house.
 This will provide you with the extra time you might need to complete your work successfully.

 When is the course available?

 Online courses are available 24 hours a day, 7 days a week.
 As long as you have Internet access, you can access your online course.

 All other providers have their own calendar; you are expected to follow their calendar for all assignments.

 What if I get into the course and decide that this is not for me?